About the Aporta Initiative

 - Public entities who provide and use public data, and who want to be up-to-date with sector news.

 - Reusers and infomediaries who require data sources to create products and services they want to publicise.

 Lines of action

-This initiative, which forms part of the Digital Spain Agenda, is being developed around seven lines of action:
+This initiative is being developed around seven lines of action:

 - International cooperation

 - National Catalogue and support

 Awareness actions associated with the Aporta Initiative seek to encourage the opening of quality information and the re-use of public and private data in order to develop advanced data-based services.

 Actions for raising awareness are a cornerstone of the Aporta Initiative.
 These actions follow the Communication strategy.